 Daiwa Tatula CT Field Test

 I find that the open design of the T-Wing System makes a big difference over conventional line control systems especially when pitching heavier baits.
-In all of my testing, I did not get one backlash and I must admit that I use a spinning reel a lot more than a baitcasting reel.
+In all of my testing, I did not get one backlash and I must admit that I use a spinning reel much more than a baitcasting reel.

-I know for a fact that I can attribute the lack of backlashes to the awesome Magforce Z cast control system.
+I can attribute the lack of backlashes to the awesome Magforce Z cast control system.

 Pros